 In order to generate a frame with the accumulated events, a frame can be initialized with its background color at first (e.g. dark blue).
 Then, for each CD event occurring between the time=T-dt and time=T, a white pixel is stored if the polarity of the CD event is positive, and a light blue pixel if the polarity is negative.

-An example of visualizing CD events acquired by a camera looking at a rotating disc in a frame:
+An example of visualizing CD events acquired by a camera looking at a high-speed laser (this recording can be downloaded from our Sample Recordings):